 Money in an employee retirement plan, IRA or tax-sheltered annuity has yet to be taxed.
 When a distribution is made from your retirement plan account to a beneficiary, that person will owe federal income tax.

 Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the International Rescue Committee to support our work.
 As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate.
 You can take advantage of this gift opportunity in the following ways:

 Name us a beneficiary of your plan.
-All this requires is updating your beneficiary designation form through your plan administrator.
-You can designate us as the primary beneficiary for a percentage or specific amount.
-You can also make us the contingent beneficiary so that we will receive the balance of your plan only if your primary beneficiary doesn't survive you.
+This requires you to update your beneficiary designation form through your plan administrator.
+Here you can designate the International Rescue Committee as the primary beneficiary for a percentage or specific amount.
+You can also make the International Rescue Committee the contingent beneficiary so that the IRC will receive the balance of your plan only if your primary beneficiary doesn't survive you.

 Fund a testamentary charitable remainder trust.
-When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan upon your death.
-The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support the IRC.
+When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan.
+The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support the International Rescue Committee.
 This gift provides excellent tax and income benefits for you while supporting your family and our work.

 A donor advised fund.
 When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
 This income tax burden can be substantial, greatly reducing the value of the intended gift.
 Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.